100+ datasets found

 The WBES typically use three levels of stratification: industry classification, establishment size, and subnational region (used in combination).
 Starting in 2022, the WBES bases the industry classification on ISIC Rev. 4 (with earlier surveys using ISIC Rev. 3.1).
 For regional coverage within a country, the WBES has national coverage.

-Note: Refer to Sampling Structure section in "The Madagascar 2022 World Bank Enterprise Survey Implementation Report" for detailed methodology on sampling.
+Note: For detailed sampling methodology, refer to the Sampling Structure section in "The Namibia 2024 World Bank Enterprise Survey Implementation Report."

 Mode of data collection